Brett Harkins: Amateur career

 As a youth, Harkins played in the 1981 Quebec International Pee-Wee Hockey Tournament along with his brother Todd, as a member of a minor ice hockey team from Cleveland.

 Harkins attended St. Edward High School, located in Lakewood, Ohio, a western suburb of Cleveland.
 He was an integral member of the 1986 Ohio High School Athletic Association State "big school" hockey champions.
 However, he would leave St. Edward to attend St. Andrews High School north of Toronto before joining the Junior A Brockville Braves.
 He played in 38 games for Detroit Compuware Ambassadors of the NAJHL in 1988-89, scoring 69 points.
 He would play collegiately for Bowling Green State University from 1989 to 1993.
 In 2013, Harkins served as the head coach of the U-16 Midget Minor Cleveland Barons, assisted by Johnny Goebel, Jeremy Bronson, and his brother Donnie Harkins.

 Professional career

 Harkins was drafted in the seventh round, 133rd overall, by the New York Islanders in the 1989 NHL Entry Draft.
 He played 78 games in the National Hockey League with the Boston Bruins, Florida Panthers, and Columbus Blue Jackets.
 He last played professionally in the Swedish and Finnish leagues until his retirement 2008, ending his professional playing career with Rögle BK of HockeyAllsvenskan.
+First player born in Ohio to play for the Columbus Blue Jackets.